ehassett/scripts/README.md

 ## Usage

 1. Ensure that you have the `TFC_TOKEN` and `TFC_ORGANIZATION` environment variables set.
    - If using Terraform Enterprise, `TFC_URL` will need set as well.
 It defaults to `app.terraform.io`.
-2. Edit the script by adding either `TFC_WORKSPACES` or `TFC_PROJECT`.
-Using a project name takes priority.
-3. Run the command `python unlock-workspace.py`
+2. If you want to unlock a whole project, set the `TFC_PROJECT` environment variable.
+3. If you want to unlock a list of workspaces, edit the script by adding the list to `TFC_WORKSPACES`.
+4. Run `unlock-workspace.py` or to make it easier, run `run.sh` to set up venev automatically.